 Luckily, the pain should fade in just a few days.
 The sore should heal on its own within seven days.
 You dentist may prescribe antibiotics to help control secondary infection.
 You don’t need schedule an appointment to see a doctor about canker sores unless it your first time getting them, or if it is larger than one centimeter.

-To learn more about canker sores or other abnormalities of the mouth, we invite you to call Cloud Family Dentistry in Little Rock, Arkansas at 501-868-3800.
+To learn more about canker sores or other abnormalities of the mouth, we invite you to call Cloud & Hill Dental Care in Little Rock, Arkansas at 501-868-3800.
 Dr. John Cloud and our team are here to help you in any way we can, and we are happy to give you the information you’re looking for!